Val-Zoro/Zoro/README.md

 # Valorant Zoro
 **Valorant Zoro** is a powerful tool designed to enhance your Valorant gaming experience.
 With two main features—checking your shop without opening the game and providing detailed in-game statistics—Valorant Zoro brings convenience and insight right to your desktop.

+> [!NOTE]
+> This is a BETA!

 ## Features
 ### 1. Valorant Shop Checker
 - View your Valorant shop directly from the software without needing to open the game.
 ### 2. In-Game Mode
 - **Party Overview:** See your current rank, level, and game mode, along with detailed statistics for all party members or just yourself if you're solo.
-- **Queue Notifications & Control:** Get notified when a queue starts, and unready up to prevent the queue from proceeding.
-This feature gives you more control over your party’s game preparations.
+- ~~**Queue Notifications & Control:** Get notified when a queue starts, and unready up to prevent the queue from proceeding.
+This feature gives you more control over your party’s game preparations.~~
 - **Pregame Insights:** View stats for all teammates including their rank, level, KD, headshot percentage, and past game results.
 You can also see who they are partied with.
 - **In-Game Stats:** During the match, keep track of both your team and the enemy team's stats, including KD and headshot percentages.